-Driving your motorcycle is exhilarating, but if you’re sharing the road with a distracted, careless driver, it can turn dangerous fast.
-Wearing a helmet can protect your head and face from the most serious injuries after a motorcycle accident, but there is only so much protection that your legs and feet have.
+Driving your motorcycle is exhilarating, but if you’re sharing the road with a careless driver, it can turn dangerous fast.
+Wearing a helmet can protect your head and face from the most serious injuries after a motorcycle accident.
+But there is only so much protection that your legs and feet have.
 Your lower extremities are subject to serious and life-changing injury after an accident, leaving you with chronic pain or reduced mobility.
 When you have suffered severe foot and leg injuries after a motorcycle crash, we can help.
 Contact The Joel Bieber Firm to schedule a free consultation with an experienced motorcycle accident lawyer today — don’t wait!

 Most Common Foot and Leg Injuries After a Motorcycle Crash